Develop a Tax-Smart Withdrawal Plan

 - Employer plans, including 401(k), 403(b), 457, profit sharing, and money purchase pension plans

 - Your RMD is determined based on IRS-published life expectancy tables.
 You must include and report your RMD amount each year as part of your income when you file your tax return.

 - The dollar amount of each RMD can be substantial—and has the potential to bump you into a higher tax bracket.
 To plan for these distributions from a tax perspective, it’s helpful for you to be in a lower bracket when you’re retired (than when you were working).

 THE ROTH FACTOR

 Traditional IRAs can also be converted to Roth IRAs to help minimize the impact of your RMDs.
-You'll have to pay income taxes on the dollar amount being converted, but after that, you'll never face IRA-related RMDs again—and your money will grow tax-free for your lifetime and that of your beneficiaries.
+You'll have to pay income taxes on the dollar amount being converted, but after that, you'll never face IRA-related RMDs again—and your money will grow income-tax-free for your lifetime and that of your beneficiaries.

 Unlike Traditional IRAs, Roth IRAs do not offer any up-front tax benefits (such as tax-deductible contributions), so you will need to ensure that converting your Traditional IRA fits into your overall tax plan.

 IT DOESN’T HAVE TO BE ALL OR NOTHING